Reciprocal swimming in granular media: the role of jamming and swimmer inertia: Results

-By eliminating friction between particles, we can eliminate the jamming effects as friction is required for shear-related jamming~\cite{behringer2018physics}.
-In the simulation with $\mu=0$, locomotion vanishes, along with the stagnant zones as seen in Fig.~\ref{fig:loc}a and the inset snapshot in Fig.~\ref{fig:Gap}a, respectively.
-Different from the frictional cases in both Fig.~\ref{fig:bigfig}a and Fig.~\ref{fig:Gap}a, a larger number of particles are mobilized uniformly around the swimmer in the absence of strong forces, which is a more fluid-like response.
-Note that we used a consistent threshold to select mobile particles and strong forces across all cases.
+In the simulation with $\mu=0$, locomotion vanishes \R{(Fig.~\ref{fig:loc}a)}, coinciding with the disappearance of the stagnant zones as seen in the snapshot inside Fig.~\ref{fig:Gap}a. \R{The initial packing fraction is $\phi_0=0.64$ and coordination number is $Z=6.8$, which is similar to the simulated value by~\cite{silbert2002statistics}, indicating that the frictionless particles are still jammed under gravitational forces.} \R{Different from the frictional cases shown in Fig.~\ref{fig:bigfig}a and Fig.~\ref{fig:Gap}a, a larger number of particles are mobilized uniformly around the swimmer, avoiding the hysteretic buildup of strong forces.
+In other words, the lack of interparticle friction facilitates local rearrangements that prevent the accumulation of stagnant zones near the wings.}